swatidantu/robocomp-blog-web/gsod/2019/ideas/index.md

-# Google Summer of Code 2019 Ideas
+# Google Summer of Docs 2019 Ideas

 April 14th 2019

-## IDEAS LIST for GSoC 2019
+## IDEAS LIST for GSoDs 2019

 ### A gentle introduction to RoboComp
 **Mentors**